Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: Conclusions and outlook

 Among the several issues which remain unanswered we can find the following: \begin{itemize} \item Thanks to the degree of freedom provided by tol\textsubscript{synth}, the proposed heuristic strategy for unbalanced matching is reasonably flexible.
-Still, it is unclear whether an ``optimal'' choice of this tolerance exists and, if it does, how to find it for a given application. \item In our first example, we have showcased some of the difficulties related to intersecting poles, namely the potentially discontinuous behavior of residues.
-Applying the \method approach in this case may yield inadequate surrogates, with the risk of an infinite greedy loop.
+Still, it is unclear whether an ``optimal'' choice of this tolerance exists and, if it does, how to find it for a given application, since it depends on quantities unavailable \emph{a priori}. \item In Section~\ref{sec:bifurcation}, we have showcased some of the difficulties related to intersecting poles, in particular the potentially discontinuous behavior of residues.
+Applying the double-greedy approach in this case may yield inadequate surrogates, with the risk of a large number of iterations of the greedy loop.
 However, we have observed no such issues in our latter two numerical examples, despite multiple pole intersections.
-This is most likely due to the beneficial spectral properties of the full order problems that we considered.
-Still, the theoretical features of poles and residues (for ``realistic'' parametric systems) near pole intersections are relatively unexplored and not fully understood. \item Issues similar to those discussed in the previous point are also possible in the case of semi-simple or defective poles ($m^{(j)}>1$).
-This case is quite unlikely to present itself, since usually, in practice, working in finite precision adds numerical noise which forces all poles to be simple.
-However, the resulting residues may be ill-behaved as a consequence.
-While these issues are relevant, we do not believe them to be strictly a concern for pMOR: they should rather be dealt with by MRI when building the frequency surrogate.
-For instance, the presence of defective poles might be revealed by the ill-conditioning of some of the matrices involved in the MRI computation \cite{Pradovera2020}.
-This will be object of future research. \end{itemize}
+This is likely due to the beneficial spectral properties of the full order problems that we considered. \item Issues similar to those discussed in the previous point are also possible (to a larger degree) in the case of multiple poles, even though, as discussed in Section~\ref{sec:bifurcation}, this case is quite unlikely to present itself thanks to numerical noise.
+On one hand, this problem should be partially addressed by MRI: for instance, when building the frequency surrogate, it should be possible to determine whether two poles are a noisy double pole or a couple of single poles.
+On the other hand, our pMOR algorithm should be extended to allow dealing with multiple poles, without compromising the overall complexity of the algorithm.
+Both of these directions are object of ongoing research. \end{itemize}